 This year has been very taxing for many a Liver.
 Stress, nervousness, anxiousness, frustration, irritability and anger unfortunately seem to be amplified in 2020.

-If you can relate to emotional disturbance and imbalance, TCM may be able to help by restoring balance to your Liver, which is the seat of all emotions, according to TCM theory.
+TCM may be able to help by restoring balance to your Liver (the TCM theoretical organ system, not the physical organ), which is the seat of all emotions, according to TCM theory.

 What Does Liver Do In TCM?

 One of the most important functions Liver performs is storing the Blood.
 In Western physiology, we think of the heart as the main driver of cardiovascular function.
 But in TCM, it’s Liver that directs Blood to the muscles.
 When you sleep, rest and digest, Blood returns to the Liver.

 The health of your Liver dictates your emotional well-being as well as the flow of your Blood and Qi (energy).

 If Qi energy becomes stagnant in the Liver or excess heat or dampness accumulates, emotional disturbances can manifest.
 Any organ can experience one of these imbalances, and all organs have a normal flow of Qi.
 For example, the Spleen sends Qi upwards while Stomach sends it downwards.
 But here’s what makes Liver unique: Being the general that it is, Liver directs Qi in all directions and oversees other organs’ directional flow of Qi.